hello. we’re glad you’re

 Casual employees may also be entitled to unpaid carer’s leave in certain circumstances under the FW Act.

-In addition, the Fair Work Commission had introduced an entitlement to paid pandemic leave for workers covered by the Aged Care Award 2010, Nurses Award 2010 and Health Professionals and Support Services Award 2020.
-The entitlement came into effect from the start of the first pay period on or after 29 July 2020.
-As with other forms of pandemic leave, the leave was required to commence before, however it could cease after the relevant entitlement end date (which was 29 March 2021).
+The Fair Work Commission had introduced an entitlement to paid pandemic leave for workers covered by the Aged Care Award 2010, Nurses Award 2010 and Health Professionals and Support Services Award 2020.
+However, the leave was required to commence before 29 March 2021.
+Employers and employees now need to consider other leave options instead, such as unpaid pandemic leave if available (see below).

-Q – What information or evidence should I request if an employee wants to take personal/carer’s leave or pandemic leave?
+Q – What information or evidence should I request if an employee wants to take personal/carer’s leave?

 A – Employees generally have to give notice to get paid for personal/carer’s leave in accordance with the FW Act.
 Essentially, this requires an employee to inform their employer as soon as practicable and to advise the period (or expected period) of the leave.
 An employee must also give their employer evidence of the illness or unexpected emergency if their employer asks for it.